blumenstiel/MESS/mess/DATASETS.md

 Note, that the DRAM dataset is compressed in a rar file.
 You may need to install unrar to extract it: `sudo apt install unrar`.

-Also, `kaggle` requires a valid Kaggle API key to download the datasets, see https://github.com/Kaggle/kaggle-api.

 ### Manual install
 Alternatively, you can install an environment with the following steps: